-Minimum viable product development
+Minimum viable product development company in USA

 Minimum Viable Product or MVP is a term popularized by Eric Ries, the man behind Lean startup methodology.